ihavenotomatoes/Yggdrasil-ng/docs/CKR.md

 This example shows how to route all internet traffic from a client through a VPS running Yggdrasil-ng with CKR.

-Both nodes must be peered (directly or through the mesh) and built with `--features ckr`.
+Both nodes must be peered (directly or through the mesh).
+CKR is included in a default build.

 ### Client configuration